ChenlizheMe/InfEngine/docs/learn/renderstack-mount-points.md

   <figcaption>A partial web-style illustration with four representative lists.
 It omits built-in stages such as `after_sky`, `after_transparent`, and Deferred's `after_gbuffer`; the table above is complete.
 The drawing does not reproduce the native Inspector pixel for pixel.</figcaption>
 </figure>

 Parameter edits normally update GPU parameter blocks.
-Slot order, group structure, enabled topology, and fields declared in `topology_parameters` invalidate the graph.
+Each compiled effect binds a named parameter block, and steady frames upload only the changed parameters through `update_parameter_blocks`.
+Slot order, group structure, enabled topology, and fields declared in `topology_parameters` invalidate the graph instead.
 A failed individual effect is rolled back and listed in **Effect Compile Errors** with its Stage/Slot path; the rebuilt graph can continue without that effect.
 A broader topology failure keeps the last valid graph and last valid Inspector topology in the Editor.
 In a packaged Player, a pipeline build failure does not substitute Default Forward.

 ## Five terms, four sources of authority {#terms-authority}